smithWEBtek/archived--music-studio1/notes.md

   []  if pdf: view the pdf in a small window
   []  if video: show YouTube small video window
   []  should have feedback mechanism for students to comment on progress, difficulty, improvements, etc.
+  []  button in index, to "ADD TO CURRENT LESSON"

 []  show teacher
   []  shows all students assigned